WilliamLocatelli/mcu-expert/README.md

 External definition:
  * 10: This movie is explicitly defined as a direct sequel to the previous movie
-   * Example: Iron Man - Iron Man 2
+   * Example: _Iron Man_ - _Iron Man 2_
  * 5: This movie is explicitly defined as a sequel to the previous movie, but not a direct sequel.
-   * Example: Iron Man - Iron Man 3
+   * Example: _Iron Man_ - _Iron Man 3_

 Internal references:
  * 10: The way the viewer understands most or all of this movie will depend on whether they have seen this previous movie.
-   * Example: Captain America: Civil War is not explicitly a sequel to Avengers: Age of Ultron, but many of the actions characters take in this film, from the creation of the Sokovia accords to Clint's willingness to break the law and come out of retirement to rescue Wanda, directly stem from the events of Age of Ultron.
+   * Example: _Captain America: Civil War_ is not explicitly a sequel to _Avengers: Age of Ultron_, but many of the actions characters take in this film, from the creation of the Sokovia accords to Clint's willingness to break the law and come out of retirement to rescue Wanda, directly stem from the events of _Age of Ultron_.
  * 5: Some scenes or plot points in this movie will be understood very differently by the viewer if they have seen this previous movie.
-   * Example: Spider-Man: Far From Home contains a flashback to Iron Man ("Tony Stark was able to build this in a cave!") and several callbacks to Iron Man (such as when Peter designs the suit) which support the perception of Peter as "the new Iron Man".
+   * Example: _Spider-Man: Far From Home_ contains a flashback to _Iron Man_ ("Tony Stark was able to build this in a cave!") and several callbacks to _Iron Man_ (such as when Peter designs the suit) which support the perception of Peter as "the new Iron Man".
 However, the majority of each of these films has little to do with the other.
  * 5: This previous movie was the most recent appearance of one or more of the characters in this movie.
-   * Example: Black Panther was the most recent appearance of Black Panther before Avengers: Infinity War.
+   * Example: _Black Panther_ was the most recent appearance of Black Panther before _Avengers: Infinity War_.
  * 1: There are some brief moments which reference events of these previous movies, but understanding the context of these moments will not in any way affect your understanding of this movie.
-   * Example: In Iron Man 3, Aldrich Killian says "Ever since that big dude with the hammer fell out of the sky, subtlety has kind of had its day."
-This quote directly references Thor, but it in no way impacts a viewer's understanding or interpretation of the scene.
+   * Example: In _Iron Man 3_, Aldrich Killian says "Ever since that big dude with the hammer fell out of the sky, subtlety has kind of had its day."
+This quote directly references _Thor_, but it in no way impacts a viewer's understanding or interpretation of the scene.

-There is one more criterion that currently only applies to Infinity War/Endgame:
+There is one more criterion that currently only applies to _Infinity War_/_Endgame_:

  * 20: These 2 movies were conceived of, planned, and written at the same time, and for all intents and purposes can be seen as 2 halves of the same story